-2.2.20.1 Breach notification requirements clause to be included in new or renewal contracts (once policy is effective) for systems containing sensitive information.
+- 2.2.20.1 Breach notification requirements clause to be included in new or renewal contracts for systems containing sensitive information.

-Contractor shall report to the County within 24 hours as defined in this contract when Contractor becomes aware of any suspected data breach of Contractor's or Sub-Contractor's systems involving County's data.
+- 2.2.20.2 Contractor shall report to the County immediately or within 24 hours when contractor becomes aware of any potential or suspected data breach of contractor's or subcontractor's systems involving County's data.

-- 2.2.20.2 Departments shall review all procurements and renewals for software and equipment (hosted/managed by the vendor) that transmits, stores, or processes sensitive information to ensure that vendors and contractors are aware of and are in compliance with County's cybersecurity policies if applicable.
-Departments shall obtain documentation supporting the business partners, contractors, consultants, or vendors compliance with County's cybersecurity policies such as:
+- 2.2.20.3 Departments shall review all procurements and renewals for software and equipment (hosted/managed by the contractor) that transmits, stores, or processes sensitive information to ensure that contractors are aware of and are in compliance with County's cybersecurity policies if applicable.
+Departments shall obtain documentation supporting the business partners, contractors, or consultants' compliance with County's cybersecurity policies such as:

 - SOC 1 Type 2

 - SOC 2 Type 2

 - Security Certifications (ISO, PCI, etc.)

+- FedRAMP certification

 - Penetration Test Results